gramineproject/contrib/Curated-Apps/workloads/memcached/README.md

        $ python3 ./curate.py memcached ubuntu/memcached:1.5-20.04_beta test

-4. To generate a custom confidential compute image based on a user-provided Memcached image, execute the following to launch an interactive setup script:
+4. Or, to generate a custom confidential compute image based on a user-provided Memcached image, execute the following to launch an interactive setup script:

        $ python3 ./curate.py memcached <your_image>